VeritasSoftware/LiveHealthChecks/README.md

 Persist the `model` in the interface method implementation.

-Then, supply it to the `MyServerRepository` setting :
+Then, supply your implementation class to the `MyServerRepository` setting :

 ```C#
 Func<IServiceProvider, IServerRepository>?
 MyServerRepository { get; set; }
 ```

-as shown below:
+as shown below :

 ```C#
 options.MyServerRepository = (sp) => new MySQLServerRepository(...);